• 1 How to Apply

 Minimum scores:

 i.
-TOEFL: 250 CBT; 100 iBT; 600 PBT (paper-based test)
+TOEFL: 250 CBT; 100 iBT; 600 PBT (paper-based test) - have official scores sent to institution code 5688 SOPHAS

 ii.
 IELTS: 7